lamhq/tech-notes/elasticsearch/5-searching-data.md

 ### Search multiple data streams and indices

 You can use comma-separated values and grep-like index patterns to search several data streams and indices in the same request.
 You can even boost search results from specific indices.

-### Paginate search results

-By default, searches return only the top 10 matching hits.
-To retrieve more or fewer documents, see Paginate search results.

 ### Retrieve selected fields